-The TOE Security Functional Requirements (SFR) relevant for the TOE are outlined in the Security Target [6], chapter 7.
-They are selected from Common Criteria Part 2 and some of them are newly defined.
+The TOE Security Functional Requirements (SFR) relevant for the TOE are outlined in the Security Target [6] and [8], chapter 7.
+They are all selected from Common Criteria Part 2. and some of them are newly defined.
 Thus the TOE is CC Part 2 extended.

-The TOE Security Functional Requirements are implemented by the following TOE Security Features:
+The TOE Security Functional Requirements are implemented by the following TOE Security Functionality:

 TOE Security Features Addressed issue

 SF_DPM Device Phase Management

 SF_PS Protection against Snooping

 SF_PMA Protection against Modification Attacks

-TOE Security Features Addressed issue

 SF_PLA Protection against Logical Attacks

 SF_CS Cryptographic Support

-Table 2: TOE Security Functionalities
+Table 1: TOE Security Functionalities

-For more details please refer to the Security Target [6, chapter 8].
+For more details please refer to the Security Target [6] and [8], chapter 8.

-The assets to be protected by the TOE are defined in the Security Target [6], chapter 4.1.2.
-Based on these assets the TOE Security Environment is defined in terms of Assumptions, Threats and Organisational Security Policies.
-This is outlined in the Security Target [6], chapter 4.2.
+The assets to be protected by the TOE are defined in the Security Target [6] and [8], chapter 4.1.2.
+Based on these assets the TOE Security Problem is defined in terms of Assumptions, Threats and Organisational Security Policies.
+This is outlined in the Security Target [6] and [8], chapter 4.2.